AASTU-Group-4/Bookbyte-_FOPII_group_work/README.md

 ### Recommendation

-The recommendation function takes an integer num and an array of Book objects books[] as parameters and provides users with recommendations based on the books they have previously viewed or searched for.
+The recommendation function takes an integer num and an array of Book objects books[] as parameters and provides users with recommendations.

 ### Search